visualpharm/Lunacy/docs/index.md

    <strong>Web App</strong>
   </summary>

- (Icons web app)[https://icons8.com/icons] is availale on a any modern web browser and can be accessed by the following url: https://icons8.com/icons.
+ [Icons web app](https://icons8.com/icons) is availale on a any modern web browser and can be accessed via the following URL: https://icons8.com/icons.

   <ul>
     <hr>